Robotto/psawsvg/README.md

 psawsvg
 =======

-NEW: Currently behind from the newst features of the psaw.
-Please be advised that this might fail, and that i don't have time to edit it :/

 An inkscape extension written in python to help you add photonsaw attributes to SVG layers created in inkscape.

-This script runs on all top-level layers unless you select the "isEngravingLayer" checkbox or when disabling the "All Layer" checkbox.
+This script runs on all top-level layers unless deselect the "anylayer" checkbox.

 But that's not a hassle at all, because you have already made several layers which you intend to apply different psaw attributes to... right?